Hemp Farming and the Future of Cannabis in Maryland

 Read MoreNew Maryland Law: Smuggling Items into Jail and Prison

 Corrections officers are not the police, but they are a vital link in the penal system.
 Like any other job, these civil servants are at risk for the possibility of breaking laws for their own benefit.
 Not all corrections officers are guilty of wrong doing, and some accused are falsely so.
-No, the majority of
+The majority of officers

 Read MoreWhat are the Three New House/Senate Bills for Anne Arundel, Maryland?